 Whether the runner in your life is a marathoner, a 5K-er, or someone who simply runs for fun, this guide has something for everyone.

-GPS watch– Take a look at the #igrunners hashtag on Instagram and you’ll see just how much runners love their GPS watches.
+GPS watch: Take a look at the #igrunners hashtag on Instagram and you’ll see just how much runners love their GPS watches.
 GPS watches are a valuable aid for training and allow runners to monitor their pace, heart rate, and even route maps.
-Popular GPS watches include the Nike+ SportWatch™ (my personal favorite) and the Garmin® Forerunner®.
+Popular GPS watches include the Apple Watch and Garmin Forerunner.

-Headphones– It’s tough to find the perfect pair of headphones that won’t fall out of your ears while running.
-Earbuds tend to fall out, unless they’re specially designed for athletic activity.
-I prefer Yurbuds® Inspire® 200 headphones because they’re comfortable, they don’t fall out, and I can still hear environmental sounds like approaching cars while I use them.
-Yurbuds® are like traditional earbuds, but come to a point that nestles snugly in the ear.
+Headphones: It’s tough to find the perfect pair of headphones that won’t fall out of your ears while running.
+Earbuds tend to fall out unless they’re specially designed for athletic activity.
+I prefer headphones because they’re comfortable, they don’t fall out, and I can still hear environmental sounds like approaching cars while I use them.
+Anker Soundcore Spirit SweatGuard are affordable ear buds, while AfterShokz headphones are a brand many runners swear by.

 Don’t worry about being wasteful—clothing items tossed at races are typically donated to charity.

-Protein bars– Walk into just about any running store and you’re sure to find a large selection of energy bars.
-Protein bars, like the ones from Pure Protein, are a favorite amongst runners as a light pre-race meal, post-race snack, or even as fuel in the middle of a long run.
+Protein bars: Walk into just about any running store and you’re sure to find a large selection of energy bars.
+Protein bars, like the ones from Pure Protein, are a favorite as a light pre-race or pre-run meal, post-run snack, or even as fuel in the middle of a long run.
 Greek Yogurt Blueberry, S’mores, and Chewy Chocolate Chip are flavor favorites among runners.

-Energy support– Runners, especially distance runners, are always concerned with maximizing and maintaining their energy levels during their runs.
-A good pre-workout powder in their favorite flavor is one option, while a stocking-stuffer sized bottle of time-released caffeine will be put to good use.
+Energy support: Runners, especially distance runners, are always concerned with maximizing and maintaining their energy levels during their runs.
+A pre-workout supplement like Nitro Pump is always appreciated, while a stocking stuffer-sized bottle of time-released caffeine will be put to good use.
 Gummy bears are another favorite that many runners use as a mid-run snack.
 Perhaps the most loved energy supplement among runners are Gu packets, which come in a variety of flavors.
 My favorites are Cherry Lime Roctane, and Salted Watermelon.

 Some runners use salt tablets to replace sodium lost through sweat, which is especially helpful when sports drinks aren’t available.

-Compression sleeves– Compression sleeves are available for arms, legs, and other parts of the body.
-I personally prefer calf compression support sleeves to compression socks for post-run recovery.
+Compression sleeves: Compression sleeves are available for arms, legs, and other parts of the body.
+I prefer calf compression support sleeves to compression socks for post-run recovery.
 These are just like compression socks, only without the feet.

 Foam rollers are used to perform self-massage on sore muscles, which is especially useful after a long run.
-The TriggerPoint GRID foam roller is the BFF that I look for first thing after crossing the finish line in a half marathon.
+The TriggerPoint GRID foam roller is the BFF that I look for first thing after crossing the finish line or after a long run.
 I like it because it’s sturdy and doesn’t lose its shape with extensive use.